nikomccarty/XXX_in_biotech/README.md

 I also ran searches for phrases like "TK" (which means _to come_ in journalism parlance), "Lorem" and others.
 None of these phrases seem to have turned up legitimate 'hits,' though I didn't check all of the papers closely.

-Please contact niko [at] newscience.org with questions.
+Please contact niko@newscience.org with questions.